 If you’re already involved in a community group, don’t stop now!
 If you’ve been too busy, go ahead and sign up for those art classes, look into university extension programs, or join a new online class at the gym.
 The excitement and energy of taking up a new hobby or learning something new is a real balm for feelings of loss, and being around other people (even virtually) can help stave off social isolation.

 2. Find New Ways to Feel Valued and Needed.

-One of the rewards of parenting is the feeling of being important to another person.
+One of the rewards of parenting and being together with your kids is the feeling of being important to another person.
 While nothing will ever replace the love between a parent and child, you can find some fulfillment in helping others.
 Look for a volunteer organization that aligns with your values and sign up!
-Offer to read books at a nearby school, or hold babies in the NICU at your local hospital.
-Sign up to work at a local food bank or community garden.
-Or use your skills to help others—knit blankets for hospital patients, teach home repair skills… the possibilities are as endless as your imagination.
+Offer to make masks or join a phone tree.
+If you have the resources to do so, foster a dog or cat from a shelter in your area.
+Or use your skills to help others—knit blankets for hospital patients, teach home repair skills online… the possibilities are as endless as your imagination.

 If you’ve reached retirement age, becoming an empty nester might inspire you to re-enter the working world.
 Encore careers can take on many forms — a coaching or consultative role in your former industry, professionalizing one of your skills (such as giving art lessons), or even joining the staff at a nonprofit.
 These “second-act” jobs can be a great way to recharge your spirits, stay engaged and extend your retirement income.

 Sometimes an empty nest means you’ve got unused space in your home.
 Homesharing offers a wonderful way to put that space to work and have some company around the house.
 In homesharing, your renter (or “housemate”) pays rent or does household chores (or a combination of the two) in exchange for living space.